cgwalters/composefs-oci-experimental/README.md

    The digest here is the fsverity digest.
 - `objects-by-sha256`: A split-digest object directory with symbolic links to `../../objects`, only used for images that don't have the annotation `containers.composefs.layer.digest`.
-- `images/`: A split-digest directory for OCI images, named by their manifest sha256 digest.
+- `images/`: Directory of URL encoded hardlinks to `manifest.json`.
-- `images/tags`: A directory with symbolic links to `../` (images), with the file name being a URL encoding of the tag.
+- `diffs/`: A split-digest directory with tar-split diffs sufficient to reconstruct an original tar stream.

 #### "split-digest" format